jackcary/pandemicpregnancy.com/content/_index.md

 <p class="m-3"></p>

 The American College of Obstetricians and Gynecologists believes that hospitals and accredited birth centers are the [safest settings for birth](https://www.acog.org/clinical/clinical-guidance/committee-opinion/articles/2017/04/planned-home-birth).
-Contact your healthcare provider before making any changes to your birth plan.
+Contact your health care provider before making any changes to your birth plan.

 ### Can the virus be passed to my baby after delivery?